Top 10 questions for Financial Aid

 The FAFSA is the initial application for all federal aid programs; In addition to federal aid, BHSU has a separate process and application for scholarships.
 Both applications may be obtained by linking to www.bhsu.edu/financialaid.

 What are the deadlines for submitting financial aid forms?

 FAFSA's mailed by March 1 will receive priority consideration for all types of aid.
 Applications mailed later than March 1 may not be considered for some programs because of limited funding.
 Further steps will be required of students after the FAFSA is mailed.
 Responding promptly to any requests for additional information is required to prevent delays in the application process.

 When will I be notified of my financial eligibility?

-Students who meet the March 1 priority deadline and have submitted all requested documentation should receive an award letter by late spring.
-Those students who apply later in the process should expect to receive an award letter approximately six to eight weeks after submitting the FAFSA.
+Students who meet the March 1 priority deadline and have submitted all requested documentation should receive an award notice through email by late spring.
+Those students who apply later in the process should expect to receive an award notice approximately six to eight weeks after submitting the FAFSA.

 Will my request for financial aid have any impact on my ability to be admitted to college?